Kalibrr: History

 Kalibrr is a play on the word caliber, a word often used when referencing high quality talent.

-Kalibrr’s vision has always been to connect high quality talents with opportunities and when Kalibrr started in 2012, it built one of the first education to employment platforms that enabled Filipinos to up skill their English, technical and soft-skills online so they would be matched with jobs in the fast growing Philippine BPO (Business Process Outsourcing) industry.
+Kalibrr's vision has always been to connect high quality talents with opportunities and when Kalibrr started in 2012, it built one of the first education to employment platforms that enabled Filipinos to up skill their English, technical and soft-skills online so they would be matched with jobs in the fast growing Philippine BPO (Business Process Outsourcing) industry.

-While Kalibrr has evolved from conducting training, it has retained its roots as one of the best platforms to identify skills and talents, and match them with the most relevant opportunities.
 The Kalibrr job portal launched in the Philippines in 2015 and in Indonesia in 2016.
 As of January 2021, Kalibrr entered the remote work and EOR (Employer of Record) space helping hundreds of fast growing startups from the US, Europe and around the world recruit and manage teams in Southeast Asia.

-Kalibrr’s initial co-founders were Paul Rivera, Dexter Ligot-Gordon, and Danny Castonguay.
+Kalibrr's initial co-founders were Paul Rivera, Dexter Ligot-Gordon, and Danny Castonguay.
 Paul started his career as a Product Manager at Mercantila, an early e-commerce company based in San Francisco which was eventually acquired by Google.
 After Mercantila, Paul spent some time at Google before leaving in 2007 to co-found Open Access BPO with Ben Davidowitz, a pioneering outsourcing company that focused on serving fast-growing tech companies in the San Francisco Bay Area.
 Paul successfully scaled that company and it was while building and scaling that business that he saw the problems in hiring and talent that inspired him to start Kalibrr.

-Dexter was Paul’s classmate at UC Berkeley where they both studied Political Economics and where Dexter was the UC Student Regent.
+Dexter was Paul's classmate at UC Berkeley where they both studied Political Economics and where Dexter was the UC Student Regent.
 Dexter spent his career as workforce consultant, helping design the systems that enabled governments like the City of San Francisco to create workforce development programs to help their constituents acquire the most relevant skills to qualify for fast growing local industries.
 Dexter exited Kalibrr in 2021 to launch his new venture, Swarm, a product, engineering and design community platform.